GoogleChrome/developer.chrome.com/site/en/meet-the-team/events/jornada-w3c-2023/index.md

 # Required
 summary: >-
-  Tecnologías Web para desarrollar Aplicaciones Móviles (Event language is Spanish)
+  Tecnologías Web para desarrollar Aplicaciones Móviles.
+(Event language is Spanish.)

 # Required
 # One of: